System Generation (OS)

-Stage 1 is the compilation of a sequence of assembler macro instructions describing the configuration to be installed or updated.
-The assembler does not actually compile any object code, but instead compiles a series of PUNCH pseudo-ops in order to generate a job stream for Stage 2.
-As IBM changed the nomenclature for OS/360 options, it also changed the Sysgen macro definitions to use newer names for the options.
+Options

 The TYPE keyword on the CTRLPROG macro in the Stage 1 input specifies the type of control program.
 By Release 13 the old terms SSS, MSS, and MPS had been replaced by PCP, MFT, and MVT.
 The later M65MP type is a variation of MVT.

 The SCHEDULER macro in the Stage 1 input specifies the type of scheduler; Release 13 still used the values SEQUENTIAL and PRIORITY, but those were subsequently replaced by the values used for the TYPE keyword on the CTRLPROG macro.